 - Occupational therapy

 - Children and adolescent mental health services

-Attainment of children with SEND at Richardson Endowed Primary at the end of KS2 for academic year 2017/2018
+Attainment of children with SEND at Richardson Endowed Primary at the end of KS2 for the academic year 2018/2019

 The table below shows the percentage of pupils reaching the expected standard or above, compared to the National Average: